 3. Practical packaging

 While I have to give credit to brands that manufacture non-aerosol dry shampoos, many just aren’t practical.
 For example, many powder dry shampoos are loose, making the application more difficult and time-consuming.
-If your goal in using a non-toxic dry shampoo is to save time, you need a product that can be applied quickly and easily.
+If your goal in using a non-toxic dry shampoo is to save time, you need a product that comes in a travel-size bottle and can be applied quickly and easily.

 Opting for a fragrance-free dry shampoo is advantageous as it reduces the risk of skin irritation and allergic reactions, especially for anyone with sensitive skin or allergies.